 Brief: In this article, we are covering some of the best ebook readers for Linux.
 These apps give a better reading experience and some will even help in managing your ebooks.

-In this article, we have compiled seven best ebook readers for Linux.
-These ebook readers are best suited for pdf, epubs and other ebook formats.
+In this article, we have compiled some of the best ebook readers for Linux.
+These ebook readers are best suited for PDFs, epubs, and other e-book formats.

 Best eBook readers for Linux

-I have provided installation instructions for Ubuntu as I am using Ubuntu right now.
-If you use non-Ubuntu Linux distributions, you can find most of these eBook applications in the software repositories of your distro.
+I have provided installation instructions for Ubuntu, as I use it.
+If you use non-Ubuntu Linux distributions, you can find most of these eBook applications in the software repositories of your distro or head to their official website for instructions to install them.

 Calibre is one of the most popular eBook apps for Linux.
 To be honest, it’s a lot more than just a simple eBook reader.
 It’s a complete eBook solution.
 You can even create professional eBooks with Calibre.

-With a powerful eBook manager and easy to use interface, it features creation and editing of an eBook.
-Calibre supports a variety of formats and syncing with other ebook readers.
+With a powerful eBook manager and easy-to-use interface, it features the creation and editing of an eBook.
+Calibre supports a variety of formats and syncing with other eBook readers.
 It also lets you convert one eBook format to another with ease.

-- Managing eBook: Calibre allows sorting and grouping eBooks by managing metadata.
-You can download metadata for an eBook from various sources or create and edit the existing field.
+- Managing eBook: Calibre allows sorting and grouping eBooks by managing the metadata.
+You can download the metadata for an eBook from various sources or create and edit the existing field.

 - Supports all major eBook formats: Calibre supports all major eBook formats and is compatible with various e-readers.

-- File conversion: You can convert any ebook format to another one with the option of changing the book style, creating a table of content or improving margins while converting.
-You can convert your personal documents to an ebook too.
+- File conversion: You can convert any ebook format to another one with the option of changing the book style, creating a table of content, or improving margins while converting.
+You can also convert your personal documents to an ebook.

 - Download magazines from the web: Calibre can deliver stories from various news sources or through RSS feed.

-- Share and backup your library: It gives an option of hosting your eBook collection over its server which you can share with your friends or acccess from anywhere, using any device.
-Backup and import/export feature allows you to keep your collection safe and easy portability.
+- Share and backup your library: It gives an option of hosting your eBook collection over its server which you can share with your friends or access from anywhere, using any device.
+The backup and import/export features allow you to keep your collection safe and easy portability.

 You can find it in the software repository of all major Linux distributions.
-For Ubuntu, search for it in Software Center or use he command below:
+For Ubuntu, search for it in Software Center or use the command below:

-FBReader is an open source, lightweight, multi-platform ebook reader supporting various formats like ePub, fb2, mobi, rtf, html etc. It includes access to popular network libraries from where you can download ebooks for free or buy one.
+FBReader is a lightweight, multi-platform ebook reader, free but not open-source, supporting various formats like ePub, fb2, mobi, rtf, html etc. It includes access to popular network libraries from where you can download ebooks for free or buy one.

 - Supports a variety of file formats and devices like Android, iOS, Windows, Mac and more.